Skip to main content

 > purgetss images buttons/

-Walks purgetss/images/buttons/ recursively and regenerates every image inside.
+This walks purgetss/images/buttons/ recursively and regenerates every image inside.
 Everything outside stays untouched.

 Pointing to sources outside the convention